RavindraRawat/hello-word/README.md

 Create a new repository with hello-world

 Hi Friends,
-I am a beginner in github so it's my first repository in github.
+I am a beginner in GitHub.
+I have created my first repository in Github.
-Hopefully I will explore and use the all features of github that's provided to us Thank you :-)
+Hopefully, I will be exploring and use all the features of GitHub that are providing us.
+Thank you :-)